hiattp/blog/_posts/2014-10-25-vim-tip-paste-over-trailing-whitespace.markdown

 title:  "Vim Tip: Paste Over Trailing Whitespace"
 date:   2014-10-25 12:13:26
 categories: vim
+meta: "Paste over trailing whitespace in Vim to avoid the back and forth when using SnipMate"
 ---
 If you use [SnipMate](https://github.com/garbas/vim-snipmate) (highly recommended) you may frequently end up with this situation.
 Let's say you are